crh225/angular-github-issues/README.md

 [![forthebadge](http://forthebadge.com/images/badges/as-seen-on-tv.svg)](http://forthebadge.com)

-# ngrx/redux version with multiple entities
+# Current: ngrx/redux version with multiple entities
 New features in this version include Search and Dashboard!

 Ability to search by any repository, and then drill into the repositories issues.
 This example show how to use multiple entity's in ngxr.
 The main search page is now a dashboard of barcharts for each repository